bryan-zjc/MARL_signal_SV_schedule/README.md

 method can ensure schedule adherence for large-scale SVs without sacrificing significant system efficiency.

 ![fig1](https://github.com/user-attachments/assets/5830c564-6888-4267-9e0b-d17ee1f1f343)
+_Figure 1: Illustration of the signal control problem to improve schedule adherence for large-scale SVs in the urban road network._

 ## **Run**
 Train and test a new model of our proposed method: